-Actor Danny Masterson found guilty of 2 counts of rape in retrial
+Actor Danny Masterson found guilty of 2 rape counts, is led from court in handcuffs

-LOS ANGELES (AP) — A jury found “That ’70s Show” star Danny Masterson guilty of two counts of rape Wednesday in a Los Angeles retrial in which the Church of Scientology played a central role.
+LOS ANGELES (AP) — A jury found “That ’70s Show” star Danny Masterson guilty of two out of three counts of rape Wednesday in a Los Angeles retrial in which the Church of Scientology played a central role.

 The jury of seven women and five men reached the verdict after deliberating for seven days spread over two weeks.
 They could not reach a verdict on the third count, that alleged Masterson raped a longtime girlfriend.
 They had voted 8-4 in favor of conviction.